Calico Beans

-Baked beans get an upgrade with these Easy Baked Calico Beans with Beef and Bacon.
+Baked beans get an upgrade with this classic recipe for Calico Beans with beef and bacon.
 They’re dressed in a sweet and tangy sauce, and oven baked to perfection.

 They’re the perfect side dish for a cookout, which is probably why they’re also called Cowboy Beans.
-And they pair nicely with Grilled Brats, burgers, Old Fashioned Sloppy Joes, or Slow Cooker Beef BBQ.
+And they pair nicely with grilled brats and burgers, Old Fashioned Sloppy Joes, or Slow Cooker Beef BBQ.

 They’re also great in the fall for a football watching party or a tailgate.